chiggachiggayeah/weatherman/weatherman.md

 "Shiiiiiit!" said "Vinny".
 He skated over, all exaggerated movements, and affectations.
 If Oslo had to bet "Vinny" had grown up in a quaint suburb in the midwest, was beat up a lot growing up, and didn't have many friends.
 As a result "Vinny" found solace in movies.
 Gangster movies.
 "Vinny", he was guessing, had seen the *Godfather* at least fifty times.
 He was too much of a charicature.
 It was the only way.
 Oslo bet "Vinny" wasn't even Italian.
 Even a slightly.
 His hair was black but it was obviously dyed.
 "Vinny" tussled Dexter's hair and grabbed him around the shoulders.
 "Kid's just excited," that's all.
 "Nothing wrong with a little enthusiasm, huh?"
 Herald cringed.

 "Shut up Kevin," said Harold.
-Oslo made a mental to still call him Vinny.
+Oslo made a mental note to still call him Vinny.
 Vinny relinquished Dexter and simpered over near Evelyn.

 "Well?" said Evelyn, gesturing to Oslo's restraints.
 Dexter began to walk over, but Vinny stopped him.